deepmodeling/abacus-develop/toolchain/README.md

 ## More
-More infomation can be read from `Details.md`, which is merely easily refined from cp2k-toolchain README.
+More infomation can be read from `Details.md`.